Looking Past the Interest Rate

 Outside of the Federal Direct Student Loan, granted to every eligible student who files the FAFSA®, most private education loans are based on credit.
 The majority of undergraduate students will therefore need a co-applicant in order to borrow a private loan.
 Most often, although not necessarily, that co-applicant is the parent.
 Keep in mind that anyone listed on the loan is responsible for repayment, whether that person is the primary or secondary borrower.
 Make sure your family has a plan in place for repayment before borrowing the loan.

-If you are considering borrowing a private loan, be sure to check out MEFA’s loan options.
-We just announced our rates for the 2014-15 academic year, and are pleased to provide low, fixed interest rates for both undergraduate and graduate loans, along with multiple repayment options.
+If you are considering borrowing a private loan, be sure to check out MEFA's loan options.
+We are pleased to provide low, fixed interest rates for both undergraduate and graduate loans, along with multiple repayment options.
 Check out your options now.